amirmasp/amirCounter/README.md

 # Experiment : HOW fast can you count upward, starts from zero?
 (In a limited amount of time)
 ## Problem
-How many times your TM (your personal Computer) can count upward, start from 0, in a limited time (Assume for 1 Second)?
+How many times your TM (your personal Computer) can count upward, starts from 0, in a limited time (Assume for 1 Second)?

 ## Answer
 The `main.exe` is a program (TM) that counts approximately 600 million times